Unmarried Couples Rights Upon Separation

 Common law partner rights in Northern Ireland

-In Northern Ireland, cohabitants do have legal protection in some areas, but they have less rights and responsibilities than married couples or those in a civil partnership.
+In Northern Ireland, cohabitants do have legal protection in some areas, but they have fewer rights and responsibilities than married couples or those in a civil partnership.

-Do unmarried couples have the same rights as a married couple?
+Do unmarried couples have the same rights as married couples?

 No, unmarried couples do not share the rights, responsibilities, protections, or status held by married couples.
 This is the case whether or not they live together.

-Cohabiting couples retain their individual assets when they separate irrespective of the financial situation of either party.
+Cohabiting couples retain their assets when they separate irrespective of the financial situation of either party.

 This is in stark contrast to married couples who need to add most of their assets to the “matrimonial pot” and divide them upon divorce, with the starting point being a 50:50 share.